It is progressive wear of the muscular tissues.

-In limb-onset amyotrophic lateral sclerosis, people first experience discomfort when walking or running or even stumbling, and this is characterized by walking with a “foot drop” that is gently dragging on the ground.
+In limb-onset amyotrophic lateral sclerosis, people first experience discomfort when walking or running or even stumbling.
+This is characterized by walking with a “foot drop” gently dragging on the ground.

 In bulbar-onset amyotrophic lateral sclerosis, the initial symptoms will mainly be difficulty speaking clearly or swallowing.

-Speech may become difficult, nasal in nature, or more silent.
+Speech may become complex, nasal in nature, or more silent.
 There may be difficulty swallowing and loss of mobility of the tongue.

 A smaller proportion of people experience “respiratory-onset” amyotrophic lateral sclerosis, where the intercostal muscles that support breathing are affected first.

-Symptoms of upper motor neuron involvement include tight and stiff muscles (spasticity) and exaggerated reflexes (hyperreflexia) including an overactive gag reflex.
+Upper motor neuron involvement symptoms include tight and stiff muscles (spasticity) and exaggerated reflexes (hyperreflexia), including an overactive gag reflex.

-An abnormal reflex commonly called Babinski’s sign also indicates upper motor neuron damage.
+An abnormal reflex called Babinski’s sign indicates upper motor neuron damage.

-Although the order and rate of symptoms vary from person to person, the disease eventually spreads to unaffected regions and the affected regions become more affected.
+Although the order and rate of symptoms vary from person to person, the disease eventually spreads to unaffected regions, and the affected areas become more affected.

 Difficulty chewing and swallowing makes eating very difficult and increases the risk of suffocation or aspiration of food into the lungs.

-In later stages of the disorder, you can develop aspiration pneumonia, and maintaining a healthy weight can become a major problem that may require insertion of a feeding tube.
+In later stages of the disorder, you can develop aspiration pneumonia, and maintaining a healthy weight can become a significant problem that may require the insertion of a feeding tube.

 As the diaphragm and intercostal muscles of the rib cage that support breathing weaken, measures of lung function, such as vital capacity and inspiratory pressure, decrease.

-In respiratory-onset amyotrophic lateral sclerosis, this may occur before significant limb weakness is evident.
+This may occur in respiratory-onset amyotrophic lateral sclerosis before significant limb weakness is evident.
 Most people with ALS die from respiratory failure or pneumonia.

 The defining feature of amyotrophic lateral sclerosis is the death of upper and lower motor neurons in the motor cortex of the brain, brainstem, and spinal cord.